 - Example: A dentist makes $8,000 per month and has a disability benefit up to $8,000 per month.
 He becomes disabled and takes a job as a consultant that pays him $6,500 per month.
 The benefits payable under the Transitional Own Occupation definition would be $1,500 per month.

 Name(s): Own Occupation or Modified Own Occupation or Any Occupation

 - This policy requires that you are totally disabled due to sickness or injury, you cannot perform the duties of your regular occupation, and you are not working in any gainful occupation.

 - Example: You are a dentist making $100,000 a year.
 You suffer an injury that prevents you from performing your usual duties.
 If you become employed in any way, even for a lesser income, your disability payments stop.
 Note: It’s important to read the policy details carefully as some any-occupation disability insurance protection policies state that you’ll be ineligible for disability insurance payments if you have the ability to work another occupation, regardless of whether you actually take another job.

 Group Disability Policies vs. Individual Disability Policies

-Some employers offer a chance to join their group disability policies and the premiums can be attractive.
-Here are substantial differences between group and individual disability insurance contracts to consider before you decide.
+Some employers offer a chance to join their group disability insurance protection and policies.
+The premiums can be attractive but here are substantial differences between group and individual disability insurance contracts to consider before you decide.